tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 XX

-FARMER BROWN'S BOY ARRIVES
+FARMER BROWN'S GIRL ARRIVES

 The light crept farther under the door of Farmer Brown's henhouse, and by this time the hens were all awake.
 Furthermore, they had discovered Jenny Skunk down below and were making a great fuss.
-They were cackling so that Unc' Billy was sure Farmer Brown's boy would soon hear them and hurry out to find out what the noise was all about.
+They were cackling so that Unc' Billy was sure Farmer Brown's girl would soon hear them and hurry out to find out what the noise was all about.

-"If yo' would just get out of sight, Brer Skunk, Ah reckons those fool hens would keep quiet," Unc' Billy ventured.
+"If yo' would just get out of sight, Sis Skunk, Ah reckons those fool hens would keep quiet," Unc' Billy ventured.

 "I don't mind their noise.
 It doesn't trouble me a bit," replied Jenny